|

 So, this is cobination of two previous implementations.JavaBeans naming conventions set that operations for attribute

-When trying to call operation for attribute <name>
+When trying to call operation for attribute <name>, get-method is searched.

 If it is found, then attribute exists and the method can be used to access value of attribute.